shdown/luastatus/plugins/network-linux/README.rst

 If the list of network interfaces cannot be fetched, ``nil``.

-Otherwise, a table where keys are network interface names (e.g. ``wlan0`` or ``wlp1s0``) and values are table with the following entries (all are optional):
+Otherwise, a table where keys are network interface names (e.g. ``wlan0`` or ``wlp1s0``) and values are tables with the following entries (all are optional):

 * ``ipv4``, ``ipv6``: strings (only if the ``ip`` option is enabled)